IMPWNG/MoodStats/README.md

+## Why did I build it ?

+I believe that all the answers for our problems has already been found.
+And thank to AI it's now possible to find them in a matter of seconds.

+By writing our thoughts, we can find the answers to our problems.
+But it's hard to find the answers in a sea of thoughts.
+That's why I built this application.

+Mental health is a big problem in our society.
+And I believe that this application can help people to find the answers to their problems.

+By writing your thoughts, it's easier to analyse true the data what's going on in your mind.
+Thanks to AI, you can get a report about your thoughts.

 ## What is it about ?

 This application acted like a personal analyst for the user.
 It allowed the user to enter their personal toughts, rate and categoryze them, then it would analyze the data and give the user a report about their tougths.